 Helping the environment is one of many causes K-Kids clubs address through service.
 Missouri Valley Elementary K-Kids in Missouri Valley, Iowa, U.S., did their share last year with two service projects: recycling plastic bags and organizing an Earth Day cleanup.

-By recycling 1,000 pounds of plastic bags, the 23 K-Kids earned a “buddy bench” for their school, where it’s located in the hallway outside the main office.
-Students can use the bench for quiet time or when they need a break.
-The bench also encourages fellow students to sit with their peers to make sure they are OK.
+The 23 K-Kids earned a “buddy Bench” for their school by giving 1,000 pounds of plastic film products (including plastic bags) to the NexTrex recycling program (see the NexTrex program flyer for details).
+The bench is in the hallway outside the main office.
+Students can use it for quiet time or when they need a break.
+The bench also encourages fellow students to sit with their peers to make sure they are okay.

 A bench donated by the Builders Club to Missouri Valley Middle School is currently being used in the family therapy room at that school.
 It’s a source of pride for the students, who often ask, “Can we see the bench?”